Hard Work, Creativity, and Judgment

 For more than 30 years, Susan has advocated for her clients at the trial court level and on appeal.
 She has obtained favorable results in disputes over ownership and valuation of businesses, patents and other intellectual property, and a variety of other subject areas.
-She is admitted to practice in Oregon, Washington, California, and in numerous federal courts, including the Federal Circuit and the U.S. Supreme Court.

 Susan has written reference resources for lawyers, including the Oregon State Bar’s Barbooks chapters on “Jurisdiction, Removal and Remand,” “Statutes of Limitations and Statutes of Repose,” and “Special Writs: Writ of Review and Quo Warranto.”
 She has given instructive presentations to lawyers on shareholder derivative actions, business valuation disputes, and various other litigation and appellate topics.